AaltoSciComp/data-analysis-workflows-course/lectures/index.rst

 Data analysis is nowadays at the center of almost all scientific fields.
-Whether a researcher is doing experiments, running simulations or analyzing datasets, at some point of their carreer they will be required to do data analysis.
+Whether a researcher is doing experiments, running simulations or analyzing datasets, at some point of their career they will be required to do data analysis.

 R and Python are two languages that have a rich and powerful data